 An arbitration agreement may be made orally or in writing.
-It is typically contained as a clause in a contract, or a separate agreement.
+It is typically contained as a clause in a contract, or in a separate agreement.
 There is no form of words specifically required under the Arbitration Act 1996 (the “Arbitration Act”).

 In New Zealand, the courts generally endeavour to give effect to the intention of parties to refer disputes to arbitration.
 Courts will strive to give arbitration clauses a broad interpretation.
 This policy reflects the objective of the Arbitration Act 1996, which encourages the use of arbitration in New Zealand to resolve disputes.

 Under the Arbitration Act, court intervention in the conduct of arbitration is limited.
 The High Court may intervene in the arbitration process to make interim orders:

 Regardless of the country in which it was made, an arbitral award must be recognised as binding.
 On a written application to the District Court (for awards of less than NZD350,000) or the High Court (for awards of NZD350,000 or more), arbitral awards must be enforced by entry as a judgment in terms of the award, or by action (Arbitration Act 1996, Second Schedule, Article 35).

 The District Court Rules 2014 and the High Court Rules 2016 outline the procedure for recognising and enforcing arbitral awards.